taosdata/TDengine/docs/en/04-concept/index.md

 ## Label/Tag

 Label/Tag refers to the static properties of sensors, equipment or other types of data collection devices, which do not change with time, such as device model, color, fixed location of the device, etc. The data type can be any type.
 Although static, TDengine allows users to add, delete or update tag values at any time.
 Unlike the collected metric data, the amount of tag data stored does not change over time.
-In the meters example, `Location` and `Group ID` are the tags.
+In the meters example, `location` and `groupid` are the tags.

 ## Data Collection Point